AivChn/BF-Compiler/README.md

 > This compiler is built specifically for x86\_64 linux, and will not run anywhere else.

 ## Installation
-1. Download the tar.gz file from the release and unzip it.
+1. Download the tar.gz release and unzip it.
 2. cd into the folder.
 ```sh
 # usually